rickyzhangca/apple-summary-slides/README.md

 # apple-summary-slides
-A collection of summary slides created Apple for WWDC and Apple Events
+A collection of the summary slides created Apple created for WWDC and Apple Events